-- Member position description; - The minimum number of service hours and other requirements necessary to successfully complete the term of service and to be eligible for the education award; - The amount of the education award being offered for successful completion of the terms of service in which the individual is enrolling; - Standards of conduct, as developed by the recipient or sub recipient; - The list of prohibited activities, including those specified in the regulations at 45 CFR § 2520.65; - The text of 45 CFR §§ 2540.100(e)-(f), which relates to Nonduplication and Nondisplacement; - The text of 45 CFR §§ 2520.40-.45, which relates to fundraising by members; - Requirements under the Drug-Free Workplace Act (41 U.S.C. §701 et seq.); - Civil rights requirements, complaint procedures, and rights of beneficiaries; - Suspension and termination rules; - The specific circumstances under which a member may be released for cause; - Internal Grievance procedures (note that the Member Service Agreement must include the Internal Grievance Procedure developed by the subgrantee and approved by Nevada Volunteers); and - Other requirements established by the recipient.
+- Member position description; - The minimum number of service hours and other requirements necessary to successfully complete the term of service and to be eligible for the education award; - The amount of the education award being offered for successful completion of the terms of service in which the individual is enrolling; - Standards of conduct, as developed by the recipient or sub recipient; - The list of prohibited activities, including those specified in the regulations at 45 CFR § 2520.65; - The text of 45 CFR §§ 2540.100(e)-(f), which relates to Nonduplication and Nondisplacement; - The text of 45 CFR §§ 2520.40 and 45 CFR §§ 2520.45, which relates to fundraising by members; - Requirements under the Drug-Free Workplace Act (41 U.S.C. §701 et seq.); - Civil rights requirements, complaint procedures, and rights of beneficiaries; - Suspension and termination rules; - The specific circumstances under which a member may be released for cause; - Internal Grievance procedures (note that the Member Service Agreement must include the Internal Grievance Procedure developed by the subgrantee and approved by Nevada Volunteers); and - Other requirements established by the recipient.

-Programs should ensure that the member service agreement is signed on or before commencement of service but the effective date will not be before the member is enrolled in the AmeriCorps Portal.
-Nevada Volunteers has a MSA Template MSA Template for your use.
+Programs should ensure that the member service agreement is complete and signed on or before commencement of service, however the effective date will not be before the member is enrolled in the AmeriCorps Portal.
+Nevada Volunteers encourages all subgrantees to use our MSA Template to ensure Member Service Agreements include all required content.